Skip to content

 #thaiRAIN helped Ban Yang Municipality organize a creative Krayasart contest for educational institutions in Saraburi and nearby provinces.
 The contest aimed to foster teamwork, develop business acumen, and encourage creativity among the youth.

 The contest drew seven teams from four educational institutions across the three provinces.
-Each team presented their Krayasart in a comprehensive manner, showcasing both unique flavors and marketing elements such as pricing, packaging, and presentation.
+Each team presented their Krayasart in a comprehensive manner, showcasing both unique flavors and marketing elements such as pricing, packaging and presentation.

-Ms. Tuenjai Kampaengsirichai, Ban Yang Municipality Clerk, mentioned that the event not only boosted Krayasart sales and the overall economy in the Ban Yang area but also inspired Krayasart makers to consider enhancing their products’ market appeal.
+Tuenjai Kampaengsirichai, Ban Yang Municipality Clerk, mentioned that the event not only boosted Krayasart sales and the overall economy in the Ban Yang area but also inspired Krayasart makers to consider enhancing their products’ market appeal.

-“The Krayasart contest, where students showcased their creativity, motivated local makers to think about how they could improve their product’s taste, packaging, and presentation,” she said.
+“The Krayasart contest, where students showcased their creativity, motivated local makers to think about how they could improve their product’s taste, packaging and presentation,” she said.

-While the Krayasart Fair delighted locals of all ages with cultural and entertaining activities, the important message that #thaiRAIN conveyed to this local rice-growing community was that innovation is inevitable—and it can be fun.
+While the Krayasart Fair delighted locals of all ages with cultural and entertaining activities, the important message that #thaiRAIN conveyed to this local rice-growing community was that innovation is inevitable — and it can be fun.

 – Tuenjai Kampaengsirichai, Bang Yang Municipality Clerk